Actindo-AG/Documentation/POS/UserInterface/02a_GlobalSettings.md

 The table displays all available currencies.
 All fields are read-only.
 Depending on the settings, the displayed columns may vary.

-TThe following functions are available for the editing toolbar:
+The following functions are available for the editing toolbar:

 - [x]
     Select the checkbox to display the editing toolbar and to edit or delete the selected currency.